taniarascia/taniarascia.com/content/posts/2018-10-22-website-redesign-version-4-0.md

 ![](../images/Screen-Shot-2018-10-21-at-10.55.52-PM.png)

-I'd love any input from those of you who regularly use my site, and new visitors as well.
+I'd love any input from those of you who regularly visit my site, and new visitors as well.
 Is the site pleasant to use?
 Is it easy to find what you're looking for?
 Do you like it?
 If you have an opinion, let me know!